 If the decision is made to report the incident to the police, either the Headteacher or a designated member of the leadership team will be responsible for making the report.
-The school will respect any police actions taken without interference, while also continuing its own investigation procedures and applying consequences, provided they do not conflict with police action.
+The school will cease its own investigation and questioning of the learner, other than to establish the facts to make the decision and respect any police actions taken without interference.